Best NSW Adoption Resource for Foster Carers Pursuing Permanency

 We've been caring for this child for four years.
 Why hasn't adoption been raised with us yet?

 Restoration can remain a formal case plan goal for longer than families expect, even when it is practically unlikely.
 DCJ may also be assessing kinship options that have not been communicated to you clearly.
-If your child has been in your care for more than two years and restoration appears unlikely, you can ask DCJ directly for an updated permanency assessment and a clear explanation of where the case plan stands.
+You can ask DCJ directly for an updated permanency assessment and a clear explanation of where the case plan stands.

 Can we apply for Section 90 adoption without DCJ's support?